-Compared to similar statistical analyses, Principal Component Analysis has only a few requirements that must be met in order to obtain meaningful results.
+Compared to similar statistical analyses, Principal Component Analysis has only a few requirements that must be met to obtain meaningful results.
 The basic properties that the data set should have are:

 - The correlation between the features should be linear.

 - The data set should be free of outliers, i.e. individual data points that deviate strongly from the mass.

 - If possible, the variables should be continuous.

 - The result of the PCA becomes better, the larger the sample is.